Azure/azure-quickstart-templates/boostcoin-on-ubuntu-vm/README.md

 What is BoostCoin-core?
 ----------------

-BoostCoin-core is a merge-minable scrypt coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
+BoostCoin-core is a hybrid Proof of Work / Proof of Stake Crypto currency which is based on the bitcoin protocol and blockchain technology

  - Proof of Stake rewards
  - 2 minute block targets
  - Utilises a built in Tor proxy